-A Japanese-owned food manufacturer with a 200+ year heritage acquired two large food brands from a U.S. food manufacturing conglomerate, instantly tripling its annual sales and adding over 150 employees.
+A Japanese-owned food manufacturer with a more than 200-year heritage acquired two large food brands from a U.S. food manufacturing conglomerate, instantly tripling its annual sales and adding over 150 employees.
 This acquisition positions the manufacturer as the largest U.S. market share leader in its food category.

 - Strengthened internal controls to manage ﬁnancial risk